lucas-uk/pgBuiltForm/README.md

 Example routines for extracting metrics of built form from a PostGIS database of building polygons.

 ## Description
 This repository contains example SQL queries for extracting metrics about buildings from a PostGIS database.
 It aims to show how a database can be used to determine attributes on the form and geometry of 2D building footprints.
-It has been tested on OS MasterMap Topography Layer data.
+It has been tested on Ordnance Survey MasterMap Topography Layer data and GeoPlace AddressBase Plus.

 Journal article: